jjvanzon/Circular-Language-Spec/broader-view/integration/integration.md

 There are the following sub-folders:

+- ### More Text Codes

+    - *More Text Codes* actually encapsulates a large number of sub-modules.
+It wraps together everything regarding other text codes.
+They are wrapped together, to not overshadow the other sub-modules of *Code*.

+    - The *More Text Codes* documentation folder is genuinely a throw-together of ideas, put into a structure.
+It needs a lot of work to become good documentation yet.

 - ### File System Integration

     - You can access other file systems from within *Circle*, and you can also access *Circle* as if it *were* a file system. *File System Integration* also covers any other tools regarding files.
 In the new software system you would apply those to *objects* instead of files.
 Some file tools have been developed.
 The documentation folder only contains loose ideas about file functions.